-172.14 OUTDOOR LIGHTING
+172.13 OUTDOOR LIGHTING

 1. General Requirements

 - a.
 Location Restriction.

 2. Applicability.
 Except as described below, all outdoor lighting installed after the date of effect of this Ordinance shall comply with these requirements.
-This includes, but is not limited to, new lighting, replacement lighting, or any other lighting whether attached to structures, poles, the earth, or any other location, including lighting installed by any third party.
+This includes, but is not limited to, new lighting, replacement lighting, or any other lighting whether attached to

+structures, poles, the earth, or any other location, including lighting installed by any third party.

+a.
+Exceptions.

-- a.
-Exceptions. - i.
-Lighting within public right-of-way or easement for the principal purpose of illuminating streets or roads.
-No exemption shall apply to any lighting within the public right of way or easement when the purpose of the luminaire is to illuminate areas outside the public right of way or easement. - ii.
-Lighting for public monuments and statues. - iii.
-Underwater lighting for pools or water features. - iv.
-Low voltage landscape lighting controlled by an automatic device that is set to turn the lights off at one hour after the site is closed to the public or at a time established by the Zoning Administrator. - v.
-Lighting solely for signs.
-See Chapter 175 Sign Regulations - vi.
-Repairs to existing luminaires not exceeding 50% of total installed luminaires. - vii.
-Temporary lighting. - viii.
-Lighting for emergency conditions. - ix.
-Lighting specified or identified in a conditional use permit. - x.
-Lighting required by federal or state law.
+- A. Lighting within public right-of-way or easement for the principal purpose of illuminating streets or roads.
+No exemption shall apply to any lighting within the public right of way or easement when the purpose of the luminaire is to illuminate areas outside the public right of way or easement. - B. Lighting for public monuments and statues. - C. Underwater lighting for pools or water features. - D. Low voltage landscape lighting controlled by an automatic device that is set to turn the lights off at one hour after the site is closed to the public or at a time established by the Zoning Administrator. - E. Lighting solely for signs.
+See Chapter 175 Sign Regulations - F. Repairs to existing luminaires not exceeding 50% of total installed luminaires. - G. Temporary lighting. - H. Lighting for emergency conditions. - I. Lighting specified or identified in a conditional use permit. - J. Lighting required by federal or state law.